Akkhor07/intelligent_fan_air_cooling_system/README.md

 ## Background: what the original model did (and didn't) show

-The original `IntelligentFan.slx` is a **motor-drive feasibility model**, not a building simulation.
+The `IntelligentFan.slx` is a **motor-drive feasibility model**, not a building simulation.
 Its indoor/outdoor temperatures are fixed constants (25 °C / 12 °C), so it only demonstrates that the fuzzy controller's single speed command can actually be achieved by the BLDC drive hardware (PI loop, inverter, commutation, motor dynamics) — it says nothing about whether the strategy actually moderates a building's temperature over a day/night cycle.

 This repo's additions close that gap: an actual thermal plant, a realistic diurnal weather profile, and a genuine closed feedback loop, first prototyped quickly in MATLAB (`building\_cooling\_extension.m`) and then rebuilt natively in Simulink (`IntelligentFan\_ClosedLoop.slx`) using the real `myflcc.fis` block.